heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 2/2019-08-05-Image-Extrapolation-Part-2-Neural-Inpainting.markdown

 My search turned up several examples with interesting architectures and claims of photorealistic results.
 I want to explore at least a few of them by getting the repos up and running on available examples using pre-trained networks.
 Anything promising can be fine-tuned or retrained on a new data corpus with my Balåliden picture in mind.

-####  Wide-context semantic image extrapolation
+###  Wide-context semantic image extrapolation

-I can't introduce this work better than the authors' themselves, so the following paragraph and image are quoted from author Yi Wang's excellent [GitHub repository](https://github.com/shepnerd/outpainting_srn):
+I can't introduce this paper better than the authors' themselves, so the following paragraph and images are quoted from author Yi Wang's excellent [GitHub repository](https://github.com/shepnerd/outpainting_srn):

 > This repository gives the Tensorflow implementation of the method in CVPR 2019 paper, 'Wide-Context Semantic Image Extrapolation'.
 This method can expand semantically sensitive objects (face, body) / scenes beyond image boundary.